Peter K. Lindenauer, MD, MSc, FACP

 Yara Youssef is a clinical research assistant with the Center.
 Yara graduated from Providence College with a degree in Health Policy and Management in 2008.
 She is currently working toward a PhD in Health Policy and Management and Epidemiology at the University of Massachusetts at Amherst.
 Prior to entering the PhD program at UMass-Amherst, she worked in the Physician Hospital Organization at Women and Infants Hospital in Providence, RI.

 Her research interests include the reporting of health care quality information to influence patient behavior as well as improving health care management to influence health policy.
 She is working with Dr. Sarah Goff on her study, “IDEAS for a Healthy Baby: Reducing Disparities in Consumer Use of Quality Data,” funded by the Agency for Healthcare Research and Quality to determine if health care quality information can influence patient choice of provider.

 Evan M. Benjamin, MD, FACP

-Evan Benjamin is a board-certified internist and an Associate Professor of Medicine at Tufts University School of Medicine and the Sackler School of Graduate Biomedical Sciences as well as Vice President/Chief Quality Officer for Baystate Health in Springfield, Massachusetts.
-Nationally recognized for his work in outcomes management, and quality-of-care improvement, his publications have appeared in more than 25 articles in major journals.
+Nationally recognized for his work in outcomes management, and quality-of-care improvement, his publications have appeared in more than 40 articles in major journals.
 His research in measuring quality, patient safety and health policy has been published in the New England Journal of Medicine and JAMA.
-He has contributed to four books including Measuring and Managing Healthcare Quality (Healthcare 2001).
+He has contributed to five books including Healthcare Quality: The Clinician’s Primer (ACPE 2012).

 Jay S. Steingrub, MD, FACP, FCCP